นวนิยายภาษาอังกฤษเรื่องนี้เกี่ยวกับคนไทยที่ใช้ชีวิตในเยอรมันช่วงพรรคนาซีเรืองอำนาจ เขียนยังไม่จบและยังไม่มีการ proofreading แต่ประการใด

 "No , I am Thai , my homeland is Siam **."
 He feel relieved that he didn't say 'he was Siamese' for the reason that his muddled German language might make it sound at the end like 'Jewish'.

 Another SA officer, who was almost as tall as the first, ambled to join his comrade and learnt about this embarrassing ice breaking.
-He blurted.
+He yelled out,

 "Ha , I know this country.
 My nanny sometimes used to read about it before my bedtime.
 It beautifully resembles a faraway kingdom in a fairy tale -extremely exotic and sweltering .Perhaps we might spend our lifetimes journeying to there .
 Hey , Professor , the rest of your people live in jungle and raise elephants as their vehicles , right ?"